Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 22:02 So you don't have to take them down.

-22:03 Just tell people that you're not working with it anymore.
+22:03 Just tell people that you're not working on it anymore.

-22:17 And they quickly rolled it back 'cause people were like, "Stuff can be done.
+22:16 And they quickly rolled it back because people are like, stuff can be done.

-22:23 - Yeah, that might have, you know what I think it probably was when they were like, "How are we gonna pay for this stuff?
+22:25 I think it probably was when they were like, how are we going to pay for this stuff?

-22:33 - And now they don't wanna do that 'cause there's all that AI meat in there to eat.
+22:32 And now they don't want to do that because there's all that AI meat in there to eat.

-22:40 Well, well, speaking of takeovers, US sues Apple for illegal monopoly over smartphones,
+22:39 Well, speaking of takeovers, US sues Apple for illegal monopoly over smartphones, says The Verge.

 22:47 Now, I think the monopoly angle is a little bit of interesting here.